mikependon/RepoDB.NET/pages/references/jsoncache.md

 The consolidated output of this page can be found [here](/reference/output/jsoncache).

+> The class is using the [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json) package.

 #### Class Creation

 Create a class that inherits the [ICache](/interface/icache) interface.